Every so often, a cinematic or literary genre or subgenre that

 (Kurume Arisaka) and Yabe (Masatoshi Matsuo).
 On the disc, they find ghostly

-images in photographs of Taguchi’s apartment, and when Michi returns their she
+images in photographs of Taguchi’s apartment, and when Michi returns there she

 finds a weird black stain on the wall against which Taguchi hanged himself.